ndbucksmith/tf.climate/README.md

 There are three models

-1. A simple neural network using annual averages for up to 17 features
+1. A simple neural network using annual averages for up to 19 features
 2. A simple linear model, originally using only surface solar power and elevation, originally called stupidModel.
 However it outperforms the neural net, especially after adding toa power ratio, i.e. surface solar power / toa power.
 This ratio is a pretty good measure of greenhouse power magnitude.
 Given its [respectable] performance it has been renamed artisanal model ;)
-3. A recurrent neural network that takes monthly values for radiation at surface and toa plus precipitation and wind plus the annual averages as inputs and outputs a set of 12 monthly temperatures.
+3. A recurrent neural network (RNN) that takes monthly values for radiation at surface and toa plus precipitation and wind plus the annual averages as inputs and outputs a set of 12 monthly temperatures.
+4, A meta neural net built with the 12 monthly temperature  outputs of the RNN plus the original 18 features.

 ### workflow